Anirudha2001/Custom-Incentive-Management-Module/README.md

 - **Incentive Calculation:** Dynamic calculation of incentives based on predefined sales performance metrics.
 - **Holiday Package Management:** Administrative interface for managing holiday packages.
 - **Automated Holiday Package Selection:** Integration of holiday package selection logic into the incentive calculation process.
-- **Employee Notification System:** Email notification system to inform employees of their performance and incentive details.
 - **User Access and Permissions:** User roles and permissions to restrict access to sensitive incentive data.

 ## Technology Stack